 - Final decision to be made by the DOC, Competitive Coordinator and involved coaches regarding the details of why a player should play up.

-- If there are enough players at tryouts capable of playing as a team in a competitive flight, a second team may be formed.
+- If there are enough players at tryouts capable of playing as a team in a competitive flight, a second and possibly a third team may be formed.

 - The first team has first choice selecting any and all players.